 A Repair Shop or Mechanic that Worked on the Truck

-If the incident was caused by improper or a lack of repairs, the person or company that performed those repairs may be responsible for the accident.
+If the incident was caused by inadequate maintenance, the person or company that performed those repairs may be responsible for the accident.
 Repair shops and mechanics are supposed to do quality work.
-Should they fail to deliver on this standard, the attorney handling your truck accident case may sue them.
+Should they fail to deliver on this standard, the attorney handling your truck accident case may sue them for the improper maintenance issue that contributed to the crash.

 A Goods Shipper

 Sometimes, serious injuries or even death can result from hazardous materials from commercial vehicles.
 Therefore, goods shippers must let truck drivers and their employers know about the dangers of certain goods.
-If they do not do this and a cargo spill results in injuries, they can be sued for the damages.
+If they do not do this and a cargo spill results in injuries, shipping companies can be sued for the damages in a truck accident case.

 A Government Entity